007revad/Synology_app_mover/README.md

 ### Packages confirmed working

-**NOTE:** Just in case, you should backup your docker compose files of portainer stacks.
+**NOTE:** Just in case, you should backup your docker compose files or portainer stacks.

 <details>
   <summary>Click here to see list</summary>